ONEARMY/academy/docs/research/beyondplastic.md

 For all of the other natural binders mentioned above: all of them bind at a pretty low temperature (eg. starch at 60°C) and usually in combination with water.
 That’s why they can help your materials to bind, in case your mould doesn’t close properly or anything else that may make binding the cellulose difficult.

-> Pro-Tip: Mix fine grain materials with materials with longer fibers to get a smooth but rigid material!☕️🍵
+> Pro-tip: mix fine grain materials with materials with longer fibers to get a smooth but rigid material!☕️🍵

 ## What we're thinking about next: